Vivek-Py/vivek-py/README.md

 ## ✏️ Recent Blog

+- <a href='https://blog.vivekpandey.in/covert-your-react-app-into-native-app-android-and-ios' target='_blank'>How to convert your react app into native app in five simple steps!</a>
 - <a href='https://blog.vivekpandey.in/whats-better-to-wrap-a-svg-object-or-img' target='_blank'>What's better to wrap a SVG - Object, or Img?</a>
-- <a href='https://blog.vivekpandey.in/what-to-use-let-or-const' target='_blank'>What to use Let or Const?</a>
 - <a href='https://blog.vivekpandey.in/should-you-follow-tdd' target='_blank'>Should you follow TDD?</a>
-- <a href='https://blog.vivekpandey.in/covert-your-react-app-into-native-app-android-and-ios' target='_blank'>Today you'll learn how to convert your react app into native app in five simple steps.</a>
+- <a href='https://blog.vivekpandey.in/what-to-use-let-or-const' target='_blank'>When to use Let or Const?</a>

 ## 🌗 Weekly Development Breakdown